mukeshrathore/UI-Interview-Questions/angular-interview-questions.md

 ---
-### How can you achieve 10min loading of Page to 2m

-loading of Page - stream of Data?
+### How can you achieve 10min loading of Page to 2m loading of Page - stream of Data?

 ---
 ### Services are Singleton and you can share data

 throughout the code.
 How can you avoid this situation?
 Right, if Services are imported in AppModule as provider then you can share them throughout the code.
 Whereas if you import them in as individual provider for each component then the share data will be confined to that particular component.

 ---
-### How you build your app using AOT.
-Hint - --aot Flag?
+### How you build your app using AOT?
+`ng build --aot`

 ---
 ### What build tool you use for angular?

-Webpack.
+Webpack

 ---
 ### Have you worked with video Streaming?

 ---
-### What are Interceptors in Angular and have you used
+### What are Interceptors in Angular and have you used them?

-them?

 ---
 ### What code have you done which makes you proud?

 ...Providers and factories